thestormforge/examples/README.md

 # StormForge - Examples

-This repository contains examples to be used with the [StormForge Optimize Controller][controller].
+This repository contains examples to be used with the [StormForge Optimize Controller](https://docs.stormforge.io/optimize/getting-started/install/).

 Each example contains additional documentation for usage and describing how it works.